Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### 6.2 Build and push up the image

 When building and pushing an image to the repo, we do a number of steps to ensure we build the image locally, tag it and then push it to the remote repository.
-Here is how the backend service is build in the `./build-all.sh` file:
+Here is how the backend service is built in the `./build-all.sh` file:

 ```bash
 export image_name=backend_service_image